-- Subverting the examination process: exchanging, transmitting, or receiving information during examinations; the possession and/or use of unauthorized materials during those examinations; providing or enlisting assistance for a student taking examinations.
+- Subverting the examination process, exchanging, transmitting, or receiving information during examinations, the possession and/or use of unauthorized materials during those examinations, or providing or enlisting assistance for a student taking examinations.

 - Submitting plagiarized work for any assignment.
-Students should be aware that SANS Technology Institute uses Turnitin and other services to detect plagiarism.
+Students should be aware that STI uses Turnitin and other services to detect plagiarism.

 - Engaging in activities that unfairly place other students at a disadvantage, such as taking, hiding or altering resource material, or manipulating a grading system.

 - Misuse of hacking, malicious code, information warfare or other techniques.
 In general, the difference between a hacker and a system administrator is permission.

 Any action(s) reported or observed by a student, faculty or staff member in violation of the SANS Technology Institute's Code of Conduct policy will be reported to the provost, president or the appropriate staff.
 A staff member will notify the accused in writing of the violation(s) and the individual will be afforded an opportunity to respond in writing to the accusation.
 After reviewing the accusation and the response, the appropriate STI staff members will render a decision regarding the violation(s).
 An appeal may be made to the president of SANS Technology Institute and he will review the staff's decision.
 The president's decision will be final.